The following is an excerpt from the upcoming book Evergreen Trees: The Mythic Spirituality of Draug by Geirulf Odinsson:

 Hungry wolves are the most dangerous creature in the forest.
 The forest would be better off if the hungry wolves were hunted down and destroyed.

 The second sort of wolf is the noble wolf.
-Noble wolves are the pups that refuse to be dogs.
+Noble wolves were the pups that refused to be dogs.
 They wish to follow their own destiny and cannot abide corrupt or inept authority figures.
 They do not blindly accept what they are told, and they certainly cannot be bought.
 They are the untamed.
 Despite the rigorous training they have been afflicted with since they were pups, they have retained a connection to their wild nature, their free self.

 Have you ever felt like a wolf without a pack?
 Do you feel like you belong somewhere but you have no idea where?
 Ever do noble wolves yearn for their pack, yet they can never seem to find them.
 They are few and far between, and they are very often solitary creatures.

 Imagine the confusion and pain of the wolf pup without its pack, watching the other pups get turned into dogs, and being called a freak and an alien by dogs whom the wolf can remember as wolf cubs.